-In fiscal year 2010, four Child Passenger Safety Technician Certification classes were held.
-The four locations were: Princeton, Beckley, Huntington, and Parkersburg.
-A total of 54 people were trained throughout the year.
-Additionally, two Renewal Classes were offered in Beckley and Huntington, meaning eight technicians were re-certified throughout the year.
+In fiscal year 2011, five Child Passenger Safety Technician Certification classes were held.
+The five locations were: Wheeling, Beaver, Elkins, Triadelphia and Bluefield.
+A total of 43 people were trained throughout the year.
+Additionally, two Renewal Classes were offered in Beckley and Huntington, meaning 10 technicians were recertified throughout the year.
+A certification and renewal course was set up to take place in Ranson, but was cancelled due to lack of participation.